-Palm Jumeirah tour with The View at the Palm tickets Best deals for Palm Jumeirah tour with The View at the Palm tickets.
-Enjoy 360-degree views of Palm Jumeirah from the Palm Tower, visit a marketplace, the Avenues Atlantis and watch the world’s largest dancing fountain.
-Available from Musement.
+Palm Jumeirah Tour with the View at the Palm Tickets - Guided Sightseeing Tour UAE Palm Jumeirah tour with The View at the Palm tickets brings several elements of the destination together in one organised experience.
+Palm Jumeirah tour with The View at the Palm tickets: experience overview Enjoy 360-degree views of Palm Jumeirah from the Palm Tower, visit a marketplace, the Avenues Atlantis and watch the world’s largest dancing fountain.
+This makes the experience a useful option when planning time in Dubai.
+The exact duration can depend on the selected date, option or operating schedule.
+Routes, start times, inclusions and meeting arrangements may vary, so the current booking page should be treated as the…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.